mjs513/libuavcan-Teensy-3.x/README.md

 * [ReceivedDataStructure - can't seem to figure out how to make it work  ](https://github.com/tum-phoenix/drive_teensy_main/issues/4)
 * [Not reading Subscribed ImuData ](https://github.com/tum-phoenix/drive_teensy_main/issues/3)
 * [Printf revisited? ](https://forum.pjrc.com/threads/53423-Printf-revisited)

+### CHANGE LOG
+9/1/2018 - Merged development Branch into Master.
+The merge brings in tonton81's new and improbed IFCT CAN Library.
+It also updates examples to include how to use built in functions to send messages at a specific rate.